flutter/website/src/development/ui/advanced/splash-screen.md

 Then, you can reimplement the first frame in Flutter that shows elements of your Android splash screen in the same positions on screen.
+For an example of this, see the [Android splash screen sample app][].

 ### Migrating from Manifest / Activity defined custom splash screens